Frequently Asked Questions

 Where is your unit located?

 We don’t maintain a physical location; our members come together for events and for our yearly corporate meeting.
 Our members are from several states, mostly Virginia, Pennsylvania, Maryland, and West Virginia.
-Some, particularly active duty military, are in even farther-flung locations including the western U.S. and sometimes overseas.
+Some, particularly active duty military, are in even farther-flung locations, including the western U.S. and sometimes overseas.

 Are you always Federal?